Kartel07/Audio-Deepfake-Detection/README.md

-# Audio-Deepfake-Detection
-A cross-corpus evaluation framework analyzing the impact of architectural inductive biases (2D CNN, ResNet, 1D RawNet2, and self-supervised XLS-R Transformers) on speech deepfake detection under acoustic domain shift from Fake-or-Real (FoR) to ASVspoof 5.

 # Empirical Evaluation of Architectural Inductive Biases in Audio Deepfake Detection Under Acoustic Domain Shift

 This repository contains the complete implementation, evaluation pipelines, and raw benchmark score exports for a controlled comparative study exploring how distinct neural network topologies generalize under severe cross-corpus acoustic domain shift.